 After planning the activities and implementing some of the crazy ideas in your lesson, it is time to use the virtual classroom’s toolbox.
 Starting with the most obvious features and moving down to those that are rarely used, the virtual classroom offers a large variety of activities that are inaccessible (or more difficult to use) in the traditional classroom, and which will help take your lesson plan to the next level.

 - Play some short videos on the topic.
 The virtual classroom provides the ability to simultaneously play different videos to smaller groups of students.
 After the video you could have a discussion about them.

 - Provide images.
 Images are extremely easy to include in the virtual classroom and can be used in a variety of ways: as a matching game, to be grouped based on certain criteria, or to visualize an idea.
-Students are also allowed to post on the whiteboard so they can be the ones who are searching for appropriate images.
+Students are also allowed to post on the online whiteboard so they can be the ones who are searching for appropriate images.